Ibritumomab Tiuxetan (Zevalin®)

 - Ibritumomab tiuxetan is a radioative element but the radiation does not go outside of the body.
 Unlike other types of radiation, you do not have to avoid contact with family and friends and you should be able to return to work and your usual daily activities.
 A small amount of radiation may be present in urine, and blood for about a week after treatment.
 Ensure you wash your hands after urinating and use a condom during sexual intercourse for 1 week after treatment.
 Talk to your doctor and/or nurse about other possible necessary precautions to take during this time.

 Treating side effects

-Food and drug interactionsThere are no known interactions of ibritumomab tiuxetan with food.
-This drug may interact with other medicines, especially with other medications that decrease your immune system’s ability to fully protect you.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+- Tell your doctor and pharmacist about all the prescription and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
 The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.